NullNoname/chromarks/README.md

 If you access brainlog.top's root page (which I don't recommend) it returns a text/plain page with 4 script tags, all of which is located in "stupiko.ru", a drive-by-downloads site according to Norton: https://safeweb.norton.com/report/show_mobile?name=stupiko.ru

 It is also possible that the author sold his soul to the hackers, I initially thought it was less likely considing the legitimate official site of chromarks (chromarks.com) was alive until November 19, 2015, but unfortunately this is quite a possiblity now.

+Sadly, it turns out the case like this is not too unusual: http://www.makeuseof.com/tag/x-malicious-browser-extensions-help-hackers-target-victims/

 On November 14, 2015, the Contact page on chromarks.com (chromarks.com/contact) has been removed, but my topic on its forum (chromarks.com/forum/technical-support/31-psa-chromarks-2-6-0-in-chrome-store-is-malicious) was left unaffected (it had around 100 views the last time I checked).